 - Click the button to open up a large dialogue box.
 This dialogue box will display either the Media Library or the Upload Files interface.
 To upload a brand new image, use the Upload Files interface.

-Once your image is uploaded, there are four more things to finish up.
+Once your blog post image is uploaded, there are four more things to finish up.
 Yes, step five includes four steps, shut up.

 Four final things to perfect a blog post image in WordPress.